Thomas Hamilton Ayliffe: History

 Ayliffe somehow completed his BA degree in 1800, and what formal qualifications he had to practise medicine are unclear, though he was styled "surgeon", and taught what he knew to his sons.

-After having six children, the Earl and Duchess were married legally then in May 1803 separated.
+After having seven children, the Earl and Duchess were married legally in 1801, then in May 1803 separated.
 The Earl died on 11 November 1837 and Col. George Wyndham (5 June 1787 – 18 March 1869), who inherited everything except the title, settled £40,000 on Ayliffe in the form of land in South Australia selected by Frederick Mitchell: some 160 acres in the Adelaide foothills near Sturt Creek (sections 12, 13 and 14, Hundred of Adelaide), some 600 or 700 acres near Clare, and a large area on Yorke Peninsula, as well as livestock and buildings.
 By the terms of the sale Ayliffe was obliged to settle on the property.

-Thomas and (presumably) Hester with their three sons and families emigrated to South Australia on the Pestonjee Bomanjee, arriving in October 1838.
+Thomas and Hester with their three sons and families emigrated to South Australia on the Pestonjee Bomanjee, arriving in October 1838.
 Governor Gawler, who came out on the same boat, became a family friend.
 They arrived in October 1838 and camped at Glenelg, near the site of the present Town Hall.
 Also on Pestonjee Bomanjee were Henry Sanders and his wife Sarah née Knott, parents of George Ayliffe's wife Elizabeth (1810–1844) and Dr. Henry Ayliffe's future wife Esther Sanders (c.
 1815–18).
 Other Sanders family members on the ship had been engaged by the Ayliffes as servants or employees.

 Among their staff was head groom Henry Ayers, later Sir Henry.
 They had brought with them some livestock including brood mares and a stallion.

 They settled on their foothills property, dubbed "Wyndham Farm", their first residence being a prefabricated wooden structure, a "Manning's portable cottage" or similar, and a substantial house was completed soon after.

 He lived at "Wyndham Farm" with his family, and opened a medical practice with his sons George and Henry as T.H., G., & H. Ayliffe, in the former residence of R. Craigie, Angas Street near Drummond's Scotch Secession Church.
 George died in 1844 and the practice continued as T.H. & H. Ayliffe.

 Thomas died peacefully after a few hours' illness.
-Of the fate of his wife Hester there is no record to be found.
-Her name appears on the Pestonjee Bomanjee passenger list but, as with their son Thomas Hamilton Ayliffe (c.
-1812–1895), that is no proof of her having arrived in South Australia.
+His wife Hester is recorded as Esther Ayliffe, wife of T V Ayliffe, died at Sturt on 10 June 1850 aged 79.
+Her name appears on the Pestonjee Bomanjee passenger list, as with their son Thomas Hamilton Ayliffe (c.
+1812–1895).